 We live in a world full of constant pressures.

-We often come across the perfect mom, dedicated wife, the amazing body, great career and great relationship.
+We often come across the perfect mom, a dedicated wife, an ideal body, a great career, and a great relationship.

 Honestly, as much as we try not to compare ourselves, we simply can’t.

-We simply can’t help but to pressure ourselves with what we “think” we should be doing.
+We simply can’t help but pressure ourselves with what we “think” we should be doing.

-Self-doubt is something that is hard for us to understand, but that we constantly fall for.
+Self-doubt is hard for us to understand, but that we continuously fall for.

 I’ve been a victim of this feeling several times.

-As we begin to age, not that 28 or 30 is such an old age, we often get pressured about what we should accomplish by a certain age or time frames.
+As we begin to age, not that 28 or 30 is such an old age, we often get pressured about what we should accomplish by a certain age or time frame.

-For the most part we put the pressure on ourselves.
+For the most part, we put pressure on ourselves.

-Social media has played a huge role into this pressure.
+Social media has played a massive role in this pressure.

-We often come across “perfect people” all over these social platforms.
+We often come across “perfect people” all over these social platforms, which makes us over-analyze everything around us.

-We obviously can’t just blame social media about this pressure; we are often around actual humans that make us feel this way as well.
+We obviously can’t just blame social media about this pressure.
+We are often around actual humans that make us feel this way as well.
+This includes family members, friends, and even co-workers.

 Whether we want to accept it or not, these feelings are called self-doubt, and it sucks to feel that way.